-Community newspaper readers are 25 per cent more likely to be new car prospects, compared to the population aged14+.
-Western Australian readers are 68 per cent more likely to be a prospective buyer, followed by New South Wales readers (47 per cent more likely) and Victorian readers (41 per cent more likely).
+Community newspaper readers are 25 per cent more likely to be new car prospects, compared to the population aged 14+.
+Western Australian readers are 68 per cent more likely to be prospective buyers, followed by New South Wales readers (47 per cent more likely) and Victorian readers (41 per cent more likely).

 Community newspaper readers consider several key factors when making a purchase when they become prospective car buyers.
 Seventy-nine per cent of readers say they are very conscious of price, while safety features are important for 76 per cent of readers.